 Lantana plants are sun-loving plants with colorful flowers that undergo several hue changes as they mature.
 Many of the plants also produce bluish-black fleshy fruits which can be poisonous in large quantities.
 If your lantana plant is drooping you may wonder, “Is my lantana dying.”
 In most cases, the cause is easy to deduce and getting the plant back on track should just take a little time and TLC.

 It can often be hard to tell what is going wrong with an ailing plant.
 The proper situation for lantana plants is in full sun, in well-draining, organic rich soil and with average moisture.
 Wilting lantana plants may need a bit more water than you are giving them.
-While they are drought tolerant once mature, they still require deep watering from the base of the plant once per week in the summer.
+While they are drought tolerant once mature, they still require deep watering from the

 Container plants should have good drainage holes for excess water to leach out of.
 In the absence of good drainage, root rot is common and can cause a lantana plant wilting.
 Even if the plant is looking a bit peaked, it can still be salvaged by good watering practices and a soil change if the medium in which they grow doesn’t drain well.